GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 # oxd 3.1.1 Documentation

 ## Introduction
-oxd is a middleware service that simplifies and standardizes the process of integrating **server-side web applications** with a standard OpenID Connect Provider (OP) like the [Gluu Server](https://gluu.org/gluu-server).
+oxd is a middleware service that simplifies the process of sending users from **server-side web applications** to a standard OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/gluu-server), for login and/or enrollment.

 If you need to integrate other types of apps with your Gluu Server, like single-page apps (SPAs) or native apps, review the [SSO integration guide](https://gluu.org/docs/ce/integration/) in the Gluu Server documentation.